-- Find a doctor who can advise all through the following years, when the patient will not be able to explain the problems.
-Look for doctors whom the patients are comfortable with, and who may do home visits.
+- Find a doctor who can advise all through the following years, when the person with dementia will not be able to explain the problems.
+Look for doctors whom everyone is comfortable with, and who may do home visits.

-- Collect material that could be used later for jogging the patient’s memories.
-Examples are old photographs, old valued prizes, posters and songs of old movies, and other objects the patient may have memories of.
+- Collect material that could be used later for jogging the memories of the person with dementia.
+Examples are old photographs, old valued prizes, posters and songs of old movies, and other objects the person may have memories of.

-- Start getting more involved in the patient’s life so that the patient gets used to the fact that you will now be more actively connected.
+- Start getting more involved in the person’s life so that the person gets used to the fact that you will now be more actively connected.
 You will also be able to get more correct information.

 - Tell relatives, friends, and colleagues about the situation.
-Explain things so that they do not make fun of the patient when a mistake is made.
-Uninformed relatives and friends often give unsolicited advice to the patients.
-They tell patients to show more “will power” or be more “active.”
-They do not understand the nature of problems the patient is facing.
-Explain the situation to avoid these types of incidents.
+Explain things so that they do not make fun when the person with dementia makes a mistake.
+Uninformed relatives and friends often give unsolicited advice.
+They tell persons with dementia to show more “will power” or be more “active.”
+They do not understand the nature of problems the person is facing.
+Explain the situation to avoid such incidents.

 - Plan for self-care.
 (This is discussed more in another section of this page)